<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 Scroll Down

-Sustainability and Social Enterprise
+Sustainability and Climate Solutions

-This Certificate provides leadership training in the critical thinking and skill sets needed to create and build “Social Enterprises”: both nonprofit and mission-driven for-profit organizations.
-It offers a focus on "sustainable business", theoretical perspectives and concrete tools designed for students from all disciplines—the arts, natural and social sciences, the humanities--who want to drive social change through building new organizations or transforming existing ones.
-It is designed as a low-cost plug-in for universities around the world seeking a program of study in leading social and environmental change through business and nonprofit leadership.
+This Certificate provides leadership training in the critical thinking and skill sets for exploring solutions to today's pressing sustainability and climate challenges.
+It offers theoretical perspectives and concrete tools designed for students from all disciplines—the arts, natural and social sciences, the humanities--who may want to pursue work in topic areas ranging from climate action, to toxic and plastics pollution, to biodiversity protection and nature-based solutions.
+It is designed as a low-cost plug-in for universities around the world seeking a program of study in leading social and environmental change .
 If you are a student at an institution that offers the courses below, please APPLY HERE.

 About the program:

-• Social Entrepreneurship (OSUN Network Collaborative Course)
+• Social Entrepreneurship (GHE 21 Network Collaborative Course or GHEA 21 Online Course)

 See the Course Descriptions Below.